-Requested Meeting Date: September 8, 2020
+Requested Meeting Date: November 9, 2021

-Title of Item: 2021 Legislative Priorities Discussion
+Title of Item: Adopt 2022 Legislative Priorities

-▼ REGULAR AGENDA Action Requested: ✓ Direction Requested CONSENT AGENDA Approve/Deny Motion ✓ Discussion Item INFORMATION ONLY Adopt Resolution (attach dr aft) Hold Public Hearing e copy of hearing notice that was published Submitted by: Jessica Seibert Department: Administration Presenter (Name and Title): Jessica Seibert, County Administrator Estimated Time Needed: 5 minutes Summary of Issue: ' priorities is attached for reference.
-At this time, the Board is being asked to provide feedback and staff direction if there are particular areas of interest to the Board that may require research.
-The final draft will be brought before the Board for approval on September 22, 2020.
-Alternatives, Options, Effects on Others/Comments: Recommended Action/Motion: Discussion/direction only.
-Financial Impact: Is there a cost associated with this request?
-What is the total cost, with tax and shipping? \$ Is this budgeted?
-Yes No Please Explain:
+✓ REGULAR AGENDA Action Requested: Direction Requested CONSENT AGENDA ✓ Approve/Deny Motion Discussion Item INFORMATION ONLY Adopt Resolution (attach dra provide aft) Hold Public Hearing copy of hearing notice that was pub Submitted by: Jessica Seibert Department: Administration Presenter (Name and Title): Jessica Seibert, County Administrator Estimated Time Nee ded: Summary of Issue: - Attached are the revised 2022 Aitkin County Legislative Priorities.
+Changes have been made based on feedback from Commissioners and staff.
+Alternatives, Options, Effects on Others/Comments: Recommended Action/Motion: Adopt 2022 Legislative Priorities.
+Financial Impact: Is there a cost associated with this What is the total cost, with tax and Is this budgeted?
+Yes ✓ No lain:

-2021 Aitkin County Legislative Priorities by Department
+2022 Aitkin County Legislative Priorities